p2panda/handbook/website/docs/tutorials/aquadoggo.md

 ### Send a query

 Maybe you have never worked with [GraphQL](https://graphql.org/) before but we can just send some queries to the node for fun.
 You can enter a query in the left area of the playground and click the large _Play_ button in the middle.
-This will send the query to the node and it's JSON response will show in the right area.
+This will send the query to the node and its JSON response will show in the right area.

 Try this following query by entering it in the left textarea and clicking the _Play_ button: